Your Guide to The Edmonton Oilers

 Rogers Place has 35 bike racks that accommodate up to 70 bikes.
 These bike racks are located on the north side of Rogers Place, near MacEwan Station.

 Between surface parking lots, parkades and City of Edmonton street parking, there are plenty of places to park your vehicle while at an Edmonton Oilers game.
-Check out Parking Panda where you can find, view and reserve a parking space in advance.
+Check out Rogers Place's parking guide on their website to discover your options!

 Roger Place is easily accessible via Edmonton Transit, with over 40 bus routes and 5 LRT stations within walking distance of the arena.